 Our designs are woven to 150 knots per square inch.
 The rug pile is typically a luxurious 5-6mm high.
 The Tibetan yarns that we insist on using come over the Himalayas to Nepal.
 There is lanolin in the wool which makes it much longer lasting than other wools.

 How much are the rugs at 150 knots?

 All rugs at 150 knots are £400 per square metre.
 Prices range from £560 – £1,720, depending on size.
 The full price list is available as a pdf – see Price List.

 Can I see the designs ‘placed’ in my home/office etc before purchasing?

 Yes!
 You can Picture It!
 If you send us digital pics of the rooms/office space where you want the rug to be, then we can place them, virtually, to make you feel more confident about a better-informed decision.
 When taking the photo of your desired setting, put down several clearly visible markers on your floor (small white paper squares are good) indicating the limits of where the rug will be.

 Our weavers use environmentally friendly powder dye colours, not the more commercial acid chemical dyeing processes.
 The dye manufacturers have a commitment to environmental protection and are involved in humanitarian efforts in many countries around the world.

 Will I need underlay?

-If your rug is being laid on a hard floor i.e. wood or tile, we would strongly suggest using an underlay to help it last longer; it will reduce wear and stop it moving, as well as being more comfortable to walk on.
-We can supply suitable underlay on request, at cost price.
+If your rug is being laid on a hard floor i.e. wood or tile, we would strongly recommend using an underlay to help it last longer; it will reduce wear and stop it moving, as well as being more comfortable to walk on.

 Is delivery to my address included in the price?